Sindhu Jagadamma’s Impact on STEM and the UTIA Community

 Jagadamma originally completed her undergraduate education in Thrissur, India.
 Taking into account her geographical background, she was able to offer advice to young international women scientists facing similar challenges.

 “International scientists often face additional challenges related to culture, language, and navigating unfamiliar systems, and international women scientists may also face traditional family expectations.
 My advice is to give yourself some time to adapt and intentionally build a strong support network, including people from different cultures and backgrounds.
-Remember that your international background is an asset as it brings resilience, global awareness, and diverse perspectives that strengthen the scientific community as a whole.”
+Remember that your international background is an asset as it brings resilience, global awareness, and different perspectives that strengthen the scientific community as a whole.”

 “Anyone can find a community of international researchers and educators at UTIA.
 Additionally, the activities of the Smith Center have been pivotal in connecting and working together with international and domestic scientists through their outstanding programs and events.
 As a Smith Global Leadership Fellow, I have had the opportunity to interact with peers who are equally passionate about international work, and I have found those experiences extremely rewarding.”